Safety officials want faster reporting of aviation incidents

-Aviation-safety officials say a close call last year points out the need for faster reporting of dangerous incidents before evidence is lost.
+Safety officials say a near collision of airliners in San Francisco last year was a few feet from becoming the worst crash in aviation history and underscores the need for faster reporting of dangerous incidents before evidence is lost.

 The National Transportation Safety Board issued a final report Thursday on the incident in which an Air Canada jet nearly crashed into planes lined up on the ground at San Francisco International Airport.